-In other words, the Status Register is dynamic; the user is not required to toggle RE# / CE# to update it.
+The Status Register is dynamic; the user is not required to toggle RE# / CE# to update it.

 The command register remains in Status Read mode until further commands are issued.
 Therefore, if the Status Register is read during a random read cycle, the read command (00h) must be issued before starting read cycles.